paulpierre/webflow-medium/README.md

 If you want additional features, find bugs, just submit an issue

-Dynamically embed medium previews in Webflow or wherever TF you want! 👍

 Interested in blockchain and dApp development.
-Were hiring and looking for pirates, [https://www.conductiveresearch.com](https://www.conductiveresearch.com)
+Were hiring and looking for pirates 🏴‍☠️, [https://www.conductiveresearch.com](https://www.conductiveresearch.com)

-Give this a star and me a follow on Twitter if you liked this [https://www.twitter.com/paulpierre](https://www.twitter.com/paulpierre)
+Give this a ⭐ above ☝️ and me a follow on [Twitter]](https://www.twitter.com/paulpierre) if you liked this 👍